GeekMaster117/Attendance-with-Face-Recognition/README.md

 -> opencv-python module and modules it requires

--> face_recognition module and modules it requies
+-> face_recognition module and modules it requires

 -> shutil module and any modules it requires